physzqi/physzqi.github.io/_pages/about.md

 **Contact**: zq73 [at] cornell [dot] edu.

+01/2026: The Lanczos coefficients encode important information about operator dynamics, but computing long sequences is numerically expensive and unstable.
+Extrapolating the coefficients based on asymptotic forms, on the other hand, misses subtle structures that strongly affect reconstructed dynamics.
+In our [recent work](https://arxiv.org/abs/2601.07937), we propose a transformer-based approach that captures the subleading, causually related structures in the coefficients, achieving order-of-magnitude reduction in error.

 12/2025: In a [recent paper](https://arxiv.org/abs/2512.04155), we study a dissipative variant of the Yao-Lee spin orbital model.
 We discuss the model's exact solvability, exponentially large steady-state manifold, and PT symmetry breaking.

 10/2025: I attended the KITP Conference _Frontiers of Programmable Quantum Dynamics: Advances and Applications_ and presented a [poster](https://physzqi.github.io/KITP_Poster.pdf) on how Fourier Neural Operators serve as a computational surrogate for quantum dynamics.